 INDUCTION CHEMOTHERAPY: Patients receive 5 courses of induction therapy.

-Courses 1-2: Patients receive cyclophosphamide IV over 15-30 minutes and topotecan hydrochloride IV over 30 minutes on days 1-5.
+Courses 1-2: Patients receive cyclophosphamide intravenously (IV) over 15-30 minutes and topotecan hydrochloride IV over 30 minutes on days 1-5.
 Patients undergo peripheral blood stem cell (PBSC) collection after course 2.

 Course 3 and 5: Patients receive cisplatin IV over 1 hour on days 1-4 and etoposide phosphate IV over 1-2 hours on days 1-3.
 Patients undergo surgery to remove remaining tumor following course 5.

-Course 4: Patients receive cyclophosphamide IV over 1-6 hours on days 1-2 and vincristine sulfate IV and doxorubicin hydrochloride IV over 24 hours on days 1-3.
+Course 4: Patients receive cyclophosphamide IV over 1-6 hours on days 1-2 and vincristine sulfate IV over 1 minute and doxorubicin hydrochloride IV over 24 hours on days 1-3.